ufcg-lsd/saps-engine/docs/end-to-end-test.md

 # Overview

-Here an overview of the test will be described ...
+This test aims to simulate the SAPS processing pipeline using test scripts.

 # Test flow